piplabs/safe-tx-hashes-util/README.md

 This Bash [script](./safe_hashes.sh) calculates the Safe transaction hashes by retrieving transaction details from the [Safe transaction service API](https://docs.safe.global/core-api/transaction-service-overview) and computing both the domain and message hashes using the [EIP-712](https://eips.ethereum.org/EIPS/eip-712) standard.

 > [!NOTE]
 > This Bash [script](./safe_hashes.sh) relies on the [Safe transaction service API](https://docs.safe.global/core-api/transaction-service-overview), which requires transactions to be proposed and _logged_ in the service before they can be retrieved.
-Consequently, the initial transaction proposer cannot access the transaction at the proposal stage, making this approach incompatible with 1-of-1 multisigs.[^1]
+Consequently, the initial transaction proposer cannot access the transaction at the proposal stage, making this approach incompatible with 1-of-1 multisigs.[^1] A simple and effective solution is to use the [`--interactive` mode](#interactive-mode), which gracefully defaults to zero values when no transaction is logged, allowing you to fully customise all transaction parameters.

 > [!IMPORTANT]
 > All Safe multisig versions starting from `0.1.0` and newer are supported.